rng-guy/NFSMWBartender/APPENDIX.md

 * Bartender ignores all vehicles and (Binary) string labels that don't actually exist in the game.

+* If you do not define a valid `default` value, vehicles you omit will not cause notifications.

 &nbsp;

 Regarding **ground supports** (`BartenderSettings\Basic\Supports.ini`):

 * Deleting this file also disables the fix for slower roadblock and Heavy / LeaderStrategy spawns.

+* Very short cooldowns for regular roadblocks or Heavy / LeaderStrategy spawns can result in spam.

+* The `MinimumSupportDelay` VltEd parameter defines how much time needs to pass before regular roadblocks and Heavy / LeaderSupport spawns can first appear in a given pursuit.

+* LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

-* You should not use the vehicles you provide as replacements for Cross in LeaderStrategy spawns anywhere else in the game, as they will block LeaderStrategy spawns whenever they are present.
+* You should not use the replacement vehicles for Cross elsewhere in the game.
+Otherwise, these vehicles will block all LeaderStrategy spawns whenever they are present in a given pursuit.

+* Only the original `copcross` vehicle triggers Cross' unique radio chatter and callouts.

 * Bartender replaces all vehicles that don't exist in the game with their vanilla counterparts.